toolness/hive-django/README.md

 * `SECURE_PROXY_SSL_HEADER` is an optional HTTP request header field name and value indicating that the request is actually secure.
 For example, Heroku deployments should set this to `X-Forwarded-Proto: https`.
-* `HIVE_CITY` is the name of the city to which this Hive network belongs.
-It's used for display purposes only.
 * `MULTI_CITY` is a boolean value that indicates whether the site should contain multiple directories for all cities.
 * `GA_TRACKING_ID` is the Google Analytics Tracking ID for your app.